-This document provides a brief overview of the Virtual Review process for Panel Chairs.
-Overall, the virtual review meetings will proceed in the same way as on-site panel meetings; however there are a few things to be aware of as we switch to virtual meetings, and we make some suggestions below.
+A brief overview of the Virtual Review process for Panel Chairs is provided in this article.
+Overall, the virtual review meetings will proceed in the same way as on-site panel meetings; however, from experience, there are a few things to be aware of and we make some suggestions below.

 A very brief agenda for the review meeting is as follows: